Sonicrida/web-dev-career-tips-and-tricks/README.md

 *- This is a skill that I'm still building myself but it's still valuable even if you aren't great at it.
 Every job that I've had besides my first came through a connection of some sort.
 I'll update this more as I develop more thoughts on Networking*

----

-*The format I'm using is definitely inspired by [Mark Erikson's](https://twitter.com/acemarke) repo, [React/Redux Links](https://github.com/markerikson/react-redux-links) which is the best of any of these link compilation repos that I have seen* :fire:

 ## Tools And Services

 ### Hosting